theneolanders/anyland-archive/README.md

 ## Running the server

-This repo contains a docker compose file that will start a local development server for the game.
+This repo contains a docker compose file in the `archiver` directory that will start a local development server for the game.

 The server contains Bun for running the game server, and Caddy for running the CDN and API reverse proxies.